Introductory X-Ray Training, 72 hours

 I can't attend the upcoming seminar.
 When will it be held again?

-The 20-hour Zoom class weekend is offered approximately once a month.
+The 20-hour Zoom class weekend is offered multiple times each year.
 Dates are listed on the seminar calendar.
 After you complete those 20 hours, the rest of the course is at your own pace.

 Make sure you’ve joined our email list, to stay updated about the seminar schedule.